tiALLor/quiz/README.md

 - number of times used
 - percentage of times it was answered correctly

-Minimal 5 questions are necessary for run of practice or test mode.
+Minimal 5 questions in database (from which are at least 3 active) are necessary to run a practice or test mode.

 Practice mode:
 - questions are shown in endless loop until interrupted by user